GatlenCulp/966_cocosci_forecasting/reports/final-report/final-report.typ

 #footnote[
   Other reasons why understanding human forecasting is interesting: (A) We may be able to build algorithms around it.
 For example, more efficiently sampling and de-biasing predictions about the future provided by LLMs.
 (B) Beyond improving forecasting, understanding how others perceive the future (e.g. citizens) may itself be valuable information in forecasting.
 ]

-An important starting point is understanding not just how individuals update their beliefs in response to new information, but how individuals update their beliefs as they think more about the future.
-In particular, I decided to model the following: when people forecast whether or not an event will occur in the future, how does this affect their beliefs about other events they have yet to consider?
-And does the order in which they consider these events "stick", or become hard to change?
-If they believe a far-off event is likely to occur, might they be averse to revising their belief even as they later consider related events happening beforehand?
-#footnote[For example, I have been talking with people about the consequences of advanced AI up to and including superintelligent AI before ChatGPT was released.
-I find that many people find it improbable, not from forward-chaining events from today but from some bias towards a future that they are familiar with, and backwards-chain from that future to discount the probability of a much crazier future (may be an availability heuristic)]

 // To study this, I select 6 related events (e.g. the dataset has 22 related to the North Korean military alone) and represent them on a branching timeline (one branch for yes, one branch for no), ordered by their resolution times.
 I will then simulate MCMC with limited iterations on the tree for each respondent, representing "thinking about events most closely related to the one they are forecasting" in the style of @liederBurninBiasRationality2012.
 I will then analyze the effect of this sampling method against forward chaining from the present and through each intermediate event.